fastlane/docs/docs/actions.md

 mailgun(
   to: "fastlane@krausefx.com",
   success: true,
-  message: "This is the mail"s content"
+  message: "This is the mail's content"
 )
 ```